cerbos/tutorial/src/04-calling-cerbos/README.md

 # Conclusion

-Now we have made the first call to Cerbos we can move on to a way of checking policy logic without having to make individual calls each change by writing unit tests.
+Now that you have made the first call to Cerbos you can move on to a way of checking policy logic without having to make individual calls each time by writing unit tests.